angrybacon/doomsday-wiki/markdown/partials/welcome.md

 article [here](/articles/2020/03/12/pretty-mean-deck/).

-If you are new to the archetype then please check out the [FAQs Appendix](/appendices/faq) for an intial queries you might have.
+If you are new to the archetype then please check out the [FAQs Appendix](/appendices/faq) for any initial queries you might have.
 Please peruse the wiki, have a read of some of the articles and if after going through you still have questions then feel free to come visit us in the [Discord](https://discord.gg/vajvFXt).